victordalosto/sist-down/README.md

 <h1 align="center">Sist-down</h1>

-<b>Sist-down</b> is a <b>Download Manager</b> and <b>Proxy Application</b> that was created to solve issues of intranet network infraestructure.
+<b>Sist-down</b> is a <b>Download Manager</b> and <b>Proxy Application</b> that was created to solve issues of intranet network infrastructure.
 This was a program created in one day to solve some of the internal network problems at DNIT (National Department of Infrastructure and Transport).

 The engineering team was facing difficulties visualizing and evaluating the products (images and videos) stored on the servers due to a high flow of requests.

-Sist-down solved this problem by allowing videos and images to be scheduled for download and stored on each engineer's local machine, following their workflow and schedule, and taking into account each machine's local storage capacity. how-it-works.png
+Sist-down solved this problem by allowing videos and images to be scheduled for download and stored on each engineer's local machine, following their workflow and schedule, and taking into account each machine's local storage capacity.

 ![how-it-works](https://github.com/victordalosto/sist-down/blob/master/documentation/assets/how-it-works.png?raw=true)